DBC-SF/mentorship-wiki/faq.md

 ---

-_What is the maximum number of mentor hours that can be worked in a week?_
+_What is the maximum number of total mentor hours that can be worked in a week?_

 This is based on the number of students on-site.
-It is currently 100 hours, with 60 hours being reserved for phase leads to schedule during day hours and 40 available for nights and weekends.
+It is currently 120 hours, with roughly 60 hours being reserved for day hours and roughly 60 available for nights and weekends.
 At a max it will be 166 hours with 100 reserved for day hours and 66 available for nights and weekends.

 This number may change based on student demand and mentor availability.

-You can check the total hours booked via [Google Calendar Hours](http://google-calendar-hours.com/).
-Mentors will be notified if the program is approaching this limit by the Mentor Coordinator.

 ---